pakkid/snake/README.md

 # Snake Game

-A simple Snake Game implemented using HTML, CSS, and JavaScript.
+A simple Snake Game using HTML, CSS, and JavaScript.

 ## Live Demo